 What is a SenseBall?
 What is SenseBall Soccer Training?
-Recommended by professional football players, the SenseBall is especially aimed at young players between 6 and 20 years of age.
-Practising with SenseBall allows improving their football skills and become two-footed.
+Recommended by professional football /soccer players, the SenseBall is especially aimed at young players between 6 and 20 years of age.
+Practicing with SenseBall helps soccer players improve their football skills and become two-footed.
 Let’s learn more about soccer training with the SenseBall below.

 Between 2000 and 2011, some 200 players (140 boys and 60 girls) aged 12 to 18 were trained in Leuven (Belgium) using the CogiTraining method, including the use of SenseBall.